-In-depth coverage of aseptic technique principles and practices, infectious processes, wound healing, and creation and maintenance of the sterile field.
+In-depth coverage of perioperative concepts such as aseptic principles and practices, infectious processes, wound healing, and creation and maintenance of the sterile field.
 Lab Fee: \$20.00

 SRGT 1260.
 Clinical I. (2-0-0-8)

 Prerequisites: Admission to the surgical technology program and grade of "C" or better in BIOL 2401